military-strategies-and-tactics

 Armor and Weaponry

 By the medieval period, Indian war elephants were heavily armored.
-They wore chainmail or plate armor covering the head, chest, and flanks.
-Some were fitted with tusk swords—sharpened metal blades strapped to the tips of their tusks that could sweep through infantry lines.
-The howdah crew might carry composite bows, spears, swords, and later, firearms.
-Elephants themselves were sometimes trained to use their trunks to grab enemy soldiers or overturn chariots.
+They wore chainmail or plate armor covering the head, chest, and flanks, sometimes reinforced with additional padding.
+Some were fitted with tusk swords—sharpened metal blades strapped to the tips of their tusks that could sweep through infantry lines with devastating effect.
+The howdah crew might carry composite bows, spears, swords, and later, matchlock firearms.
+Elephants themselves were sometimes trained to use their trunks to grab enemy soldiers, overturn chariots, or pull down siege equipment.
+This combination of natural strength and artificial enhancement made the war elephant a formidable weapon system that evolved continuously over centuries.

 Notable Battles and Campaigns